TALKING MYSELF INTO A MASTERPIECE

 My Invitation for You to Create a Masterpiece

 I invite you to do the same.
 Create a masterpiece—write or record your memoirs.
-Make 2018 the year you decide to tackle that big, empty page.
+Make this the year you decide to tackle that big, empty page.
 Ask for help from a professional.
 There will be challenges that terrify you and cause you to think What have I done? and Will anyone read this?
 But I assure you—we can overcome those doubts together.

 Let's not wait Twelve.
 More.
 Years.
 Let's co-create your masterpiece that will bring joy and peace to your family, to friends, and to yourself before this time next year.